 The following year there was a new director at the Clymer Workshop, Roy Talbot.
 The novelist John Warrenton wasn’t asked to return.

 Click the Payhip button to get The Writers’ Conference, which is easy to download for ALL ereaders.
-It is available on Barnes & Noble, Kobo, and Apple for $4.99.
+The Payhip coupon code for 25% off is MARIAN25.
+The Writers’ Conference is available on Barnes & Noble, Kobo, and Apple for $4.99.

 PAYHIP APPLE NOOK KOBO